videlais/learning-ink-unity/_chapters/chapter5/index.md

 Unity has an *Asset Store* where signed-in users can download and use *assets* created by others for different purposes.
 These include everything from plugins for working with different languages and tools to 3D models or even templates for creating games.

+> **Note:** As of 2025, Unity also has a Package Manager that provides access to both official Unity packages and community packages.
+Many essential tools and features are now distributed as packages rather than being built into the core editor.

-Assets are used with working with GameObjects.
+Assets are used when working with GameObjects.

 ### GameObject